 Assessment of Internship Experience

 The Site Supervisor will also evaluate the intern.
-The final intern evaluation form is provided beginning on page 10 of the Internship handbook.
+The final intern evaluation form is provided beginning on pages 11-12 of the Internship handbook.
 Both the final intern evaluation form and the reflection paper must be completed and submitted within two weeks of the last date of the internship term to receive a final grade (either “Satisfactory” or “Unsatisfactory”) for the internship.

 Students who have significant professional administrative, supervisory, and/or management experience may request a waiver of the required MPA internship.
 This applies to those with at least three years of experience as an executive director, top level manager, or similar administrative position.
 To apply, the student must submit a formal request to the Internship Coordinator explaining the length and administrative functions associated with relevant experiences, a rationale for waiving the internship requirement, and a copy of a current résumé.
-Since the capstone project is still required, the student should have organizational approval for the capstone project site prior to requesting a waiver.
 The MPA program reserves the right to deny the request and require an internship experience.

 MPA students who are currently working in public or nonprofit administrative positions, but who do not have sufficient professional experience to qualify for an internship waiver, have an option to complete their internship at their place of work.
 These students will register for the internship course, complete a MOU, and proceed with the process as described above.